-The Research Council stipulates requirements for collaboration and division of labour between different research institutions and/or between research institutions and actors from industry, public administration or health trusts in order to be eligible to receive funding.
-To a large extent, the infrastructures research applications are also aimed at actors outside the R&D institutions.
-This creates a culture and practical routines for accessibility beyond the host institutions' own researchers.
-The Research Council sets similar requirements for cooperation and division of labour between Norwegian institutions when funding Norwegian participation in the development of joint international infrastructures.
+The Research Council stipulates requirements for collaboration and division of labour between different research institutions and/or between re The hease at count against sequel melinists to clear bound and unsulon deriver in interest the search is assumed as a form industry, public administration or health trusts in order to be eligible to receive funding.
+To a large extent, the infrastructives research applications are also aimst outside the R&D institutions.
+This creates a culture and practical routines for accessibility beyond the host institutions own researchers.
+The Research Council sets sin requirements for cooperation and division of labour between Norwegian institutions when funding Norwegian participation in the development of joint international infras